NBISweden/teaching_literature_club/docs/events/20250527/README.md

 - Q: How would you criticise the paper?

+- The title is false: 'E-learning strategies from a bioinformatics postgraduate programme to improve student engagement' should be called 'A bioinformatics postgraduate programme that has reduced its dropout rate'
 - The data and code are only supplied partially
 - No statistics, but do explain results on eyeballing and wishful thinking
 - They could have read that there is no relation between teaching ratings and student learning `[Uttl et al., 2017]`.
+- They write 'we show' without showing it at all

 - Q: How would you summarize the paper in one line?